 Helpful tip: If your activity already has response data, you may be limited in the ways that you can edit your poll’s content.

-Clicking the title for a survey from your My Polls page will bring you to the survey page.
+Clicking the title for a survey from your Activities page will bring you to the survey page.
 Survey pages are similar to poll pages in their layout, but the content is very different.
 Survey pages have two views: Audience Device and the Presentation View.
 You can freely toggle between the two views by clicking their titles.

 Survey pages default to the Audience Devices view.
 This view will show you what your survey will look like from the participant’s perspective.
 You can use this view to test your survey and submit responses.